wakandalabs/wkdt-contracts/README.md

 ## How to run the automated tests for the contracts

-See the `lib/go` README for instructions about how to run the automated tests.
+See the `tests/` for instructions about how to run the automated tests.

 ## Instructions for creating Wakanda Pass